microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 In these activities, the student will use:

-* controller events
+* Controller events
-* increment x and y coordinates
+* Increment x and y coordinates
-* increment vx and vy velocity
+* Increment vx and vy velocity
 * Motion short method
-* stay on screen
+* Stay on screen
-* image flip (sprite image)
+* Image flip (sprite image)
-* functions
+* Functions

 ## Example 1: increment position left and right